Azuriom/azuriom.com/content/en/docs/plugins.md

 To render a view, the `view('<view name>')` function is used.

-Views are located in the plugin’s `resources/views` folder, must use the `.blade.php` extension, and should extend the `layouts.app` layout (the default layout of Azuriom).
+Views are located in the plugin's `resources/views` folder, must use the `.blade.php` extension, and should extend the `layouts.app` layout (the default layout of Azuriom).
 The main content of the view should be placed in the `content` section, like this: